luismpcosta/snap-scheduler/README.md

 |run_time_seconds |task total execution time in seconds                                             |
 |task_error       |when task throws an error this error was saved here                              |

 # License
-This project was completely free and open source, under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.txt), all feedbakc and pull-requests are welcome!
+This project was completely free and open source, under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.txt), all feedback and pull-requests are welcome!